DavidKe410/AI-aircraft-damage-assessment/README.md

   - catkin_create_pkg yolo_ros sensor_msgs std_msgs rospy roscpp
   - download the yolo_orin_ros.py code into yolo_ros/src
-  - For our example, we also moved the .pt model file into yolo_ros and redid the path within the code
+  - For our example, we also moved the .pt model file into yolo_ros and redid the path within the code 1x.

-1x.
 Making the middleman between the pixel coordinates Joe is giving and the 3d points that Elliott needs
+  - To do this we will make use of the image_pipline ros package, specifically the imag-proc and depth-image-proc parts of it
+  - cd ~/air_dmg_assesment_ws/src
   - Publishing:
       - a string of one point "x,y,z,label"
   - Subscribing: